apache/arrow/format/Layout.md

 purposes)

 ```
-Struct [nullable] <
+Struct <
-  name: String (= List<char>) [nullable],
+  name: String (= List<char>),
-  age: Int32 [not-nullable]
+  age: Int32
 >
 ```

-has two child arrays, one List<char> array (layout as above) and one non-nullable 4-byte physical value array having Int32 (not-null) logical type.
+has two child arrays, one List<char> array (layout as above) and one 4-byte physical value array having Int32 logical type.
 Here is a diagram showing the full physical layout of this struct:

 <img src="diagrams/layout-list-of-struct.png" width="400"/>

-While a struct does not have physical storage for each of its semantic slots (i.e. each scalar C-like struct), an entire struct slot can be set to null via the bitmask.
-Whether each of the child field arrays can have null values depends on whether or not the respective relative type is nullable.
+While a struct does not have physical storage for each of its semantic slots (i.e. each scalar C-like struct), an entire struct slot can be set to null via the null bitmap.
+Any of the child field arrays can have null values according to their respective independent null bitmaps.

 ## Dense union type